 In the face of this tension, Reagan invited Gorbachev for a walk to a pool house below the summit chateau.
 After arriving at the pool house, Reagan handed Gorbachev an envelope that contained an arms control proposal.
 It proposed a 50 percent reduction in strategic nuclear weapons with the intent to clarify definitions of reduced categories, the eventual removal of intermediate range nuclear weapons in Europe, and a gradual escalation in research for nuclear defense systems (SDI).73

 Gorbachev seemed receptive to the first proposal but noted "arms reductions must be viewed through interrelationship to space weapons".74 In other words, Gorbachev demanded START and INF reductions be linked to a ban on SDI.
-President Reagan noted that he "could not see these space weapons as constituting part of the arms race".75 SDI, Reagan argued, was a defensive rather offensive measure.
+President Reagan noted that he "could not see these space weapons as constituting part of the arms race".75 SDI, Reagan argued, was a defensive rather than a offensive measure.
 Reagan offered to share SDI research with the Soviets.
 If the Soviets accepted the sharing of SDI technology, both sides could than move for more serious arms reductions.

 Ignoring Reagan, Gorbachev demanded clarification of the term "research".
 Gorbachev understood that basic research in laboratories was already underway but noted that such research should not include the "construction of prototypes or their testing".76 Reagan argued that laboratory research must include deployment of prototypes.
 Gorbachev argued that Americans would have "first strike" capabilities under their definition of laboratory research.
 Reagan argued for open laboratories to share SDI technology.
 Gorbachev countered, by proposing open laboratories to verify a ban on SDI weapons.
 Gorbachev heatedly concluded that he must proceed on the premise that an arms race in space must be prevented.
 Throughout these debates, no progress was achieved.
 Both refused to abandon their positions.